Department of Justice is now the Department of Communities and Justice. Find out more >

 It may be necessary at some stage to show evidence that the subpoena was served.
 To do this you will need to fill out the statement of service section on the subpoena form, which is written and sworn evidence about how the subpoena was served.
 If a professional process server serves the subpoena, they should complete this section.

 If you served the subpoena form yourself or arranged for someone else to do it, the person who served the subpoena form needs to fill out and sign the statement of service.

 The return of subpoena date is written on the subpoena by the court officer when the subpoena is filed at the court registry.
 This is the date when the person or organisation in the subpoena must bring the documents to court or attend to give evidence.

-If it is a subpoena for production, the documents can also be posted to the court but they have to arrive by the return of subpoena date.
-On the return of subpoena date you should go to court and ask the registrar for leave (permission) to look at and/or make copies of the documents.
-You cannot take the produced documents away from the court.
+If it is a subpoena for production, the documents can be posted to the court but they have to arrive by the return of subpoena date.
+On the return of subpoena date you may go to court and ask the registrar for leave (permission) to look at and/or make copies of the documents.
+You can't take the produced documents away from the court.

 If the court has given you leave to look at and/or copy the documents you can do this on the return of subpoena date or come back on another day.
 You should check with the court how much they will charge to make photocopies of the documents.